Richmond.gov.uk

 A range of other resources are also available from national organisations, including:

-• The Eating well recipe bookfor 5 to 18 year olds offers healthy recipes which can be shared with parents or used in cookery lessons
+• Eating well recipe book: Provides healthy recipes for 5 to 18 year olds, suitable for sharing with parents or using in cookery lessons

-• Public Health England - School Zone provides curriculum-linked resources and inspiration to help you teach children about healthy eating and being active
+• School Zone: Offers curriculum linked resources and inspiration for teaching children about healthy eating and being active

-• NHS Healthy recipes is a hubthat gives families tips for breakfasts, packed lunches, dinners and desserts
+• NHS healthy recipes: A hub with tips for breakfasts, packed lunches, dinners, and desserts

-• BEAT is the UK’s eating disorder charity, that provides support to those who are suffering from eating disorders and their carers.
+• BEAT: The UK’s eating disorder charity, offering support to individuals that suffer from eating disorders and their carers.
 They also provide resources and Schools Professionals Online Training

 Stay up to date!
 Make sure you subscribe to our email updates.